samrushing/amqp-shrapnel/README.rst

 channels, queues, exchanges, basic_publish, basic_consume.
 Tested
 against RabbitMQ_.

-Interesting: I noticed the official AMQP site is trying to bury evidence of previous versions of the protocol to force people into implementing 1.0.
-Wow, pretty stupid, guys.

 Implementation
 --------------
 Most of the code is auto-generated from the RabbitMQ_ machine-readable